 For neurodivergent individuals with autism or ADHD, rocking and wrapping can be particularly beneficial:

-• Sensory Regulation: These actions provide predictable, controllable sensory input, which can be calming for those who struggle with sensory processing.
+• Sensory regulation: These actions provide predictable, controllable sensory input, which can be calming for those who struggle with sensory processing.

-• Anxiety Reduction: The deep pressure from wrapping can significantly reduce anxiety, a common co-occurring condition in neurodivergence.
+• Anxiety reduction: The deep pressure from wrapping can significantly reduce anxiety, a common co-occurring condition in neurodivergence.

 Symbolic Rebirth and Integration